 Pastoral Support Programme

-For pupils at risk of exclusion, a Pastoral Support Programme (PSP) is drawn up.
+For pupils at risk of exclusion, where appropriate and on a case by case basis a Pastoral Support Programme (PSP) may be drawn up.
 A PSP is a school-based strategy designed to help the pupil to manage his/her behaviour more successfully.
 A PSP is particularly important for those pupils whose behaviour is deteriorating rapidly, and will identify clear and realistic behavioural outcomes for the child to target.
 The programme needs to be agreed with parents .
 It will usually last for 16 weeks with a review after 8 weeks.
 The Head Teacher/SENCo will be the school’s representative in matters relating to the implementation of a PSP.

 A fixed term exclusion may be a final step in the process of dealing with disciplinary offences when a wide range of other strategies have been tried and have failed.
 It is particularly rare that an exclusion will occur when there has been no previous history of serious inappropriate behaviour and where parents are not already involved in dialogue with the school.
 However, the Head Teacher will use the sanction of exclusion for a first offence if the incident is sufficiently serious to merit this.

 Permanent exclusion from Trimley St Mary is very rare.
 Occasionally, despite a high level of investment, supporting and encouraging a child to modify his/her behaviour, is not proving effective in bringing about the desired change.
 The decision to permanently exclude a child will take into account the impact of the child’s behaviour on the other pupils in the school, and whether the entitlement of the majority to an education without disruption, is being put at risk.
-Permanent exclusion is always seen as the last resort and the school will follow all protocols to ensure that any child at risk of exclusion is given every possible means of support through pastoral support planning, the involvement of agencies outside of the school including Camhs , CYP, educational Psychology Service and access to the IYFAP –In year Fair Access Protocol Procedure working in partnership with others schools in the Area, in order for a child to gain access to education.
+Permanent exclusion is always seen as the last resort and the school will follow all protocols to ensure that any child at risk of exclusion is given every possible means of support.
+This will be through pastoral support planning, the involvement of agencies outside of the school including CAMHS , CYP, Educational Psychology Service and access to the IYFAP In Year Fair Access Protocol Procedure working in partnership with other schools in the Area, in order for a child to gain access to education.